spotify/spotify-json/doc/api.md

 ```

 It is possible to add support for application specific types to `default_codec`.
-This is a common pattern and is the recommended way to use `spotify-json` for
+This is a common pattern and is the recommended way to use spotify-json for
 the types that don't require customized behavior depending on the usage.
 For
 example, in the Spotify client, basic types such as `ContextTrack` and `Context`
 can be encoded using `default_codec`, while `ContextPlayerState`, which in certain
-use cases has to be truncated, has a custom means of getting a `codec` for it.
+use cases has to be truncated, has a custom means of getting codec for it.

 In order to add support for custom types to `default_codec`, the template
 `spotify::json::default_codec_t` should be specialized.
 Here is an example of